qdelettre/angular-state-management-workshop/README.md

 - `a` - to run all tests
 - `w` followed by `p` - to run only specific files (regexp, eg `todo.comp` will run `todo.component.spec.ts` file)

+## Effects (backend requests)

+- the `npm start` starts both frontend and simple backend which serves `db.json` file (as CRUD json API)
+- performing backend requests (with effects) will change content of that file
+- the content can be "reset" by comping content from `db-backup.json` file into `db.json` file